helium/HIP/0078-mobile-subdao-onboarding-fees.md

 In the future, devices may be introduced that participate in many different subDAOs simultaneously, such as IOT, MOBILE, future networks such as Wi-Fi, and other services such as dVPN or storage networks.
 In some cases, it may become possible to onboard existing Hotspots to new subDAOs, through software or hardware upgrades.

-To ensure that all participating Hotspots contribute appropriately to the various DAO Utility Scores, we propose the following provisions.
+## Location Assertion Fees

+Most, but not all, MOBILE Hotspots have burned location assertion fees, which are required by the IOT subDAO before a Hotspot may receive rewards.
+The existing implementation supports a single location fee per physical Hotspot.

+With the implementation of HIP-70, the separate rewardable entities that may be contained within a single physical Hotspot will each support a separate location assertion fee, so that subDAOs may define their location assertion fees independently.

+While the location assertion fee serves an important function in the IOT subDAO, as it prevents arbitrary relocation of Hotspots, which would interfere with IOT PoC, the MOBILE subDAO does not have the same need for a location assertion fee, as the location of a MOBILE Hotspot is asserted in other ways, such as through registration with the SAS.
+In the existing implementation, no separate assertion fee has been burned by MOBILE Hotspots towards the MOBILE subDAO.

 # Provisions

+To ensure that all participating Hotspots contribute appropriately to the Helium DAO, we propose the following provisions.

 ## Independent Onboarding